RosettaCommons/binder/documentation/debugging.rst

     { "<memory>", {"std::uninitialized_copy"} },

-In addition to that, to ensure a better postability, some of the implementation-specific headers are replaced in binder with the standard ones.
+In addition to that, to ensure a better portability, some of the implementation-specific headers are replaced in binder with the standard ones.
 The map that holds the replacements is located in the ``source/types.cpp`` file as well.
 It should look similar to this: